 Spay-neuter clinic is at 2570 Camino Entrada, Santa Fe, 87507

-Feral/outdoor only cats are free at this clinic IF you are working with us/Planned Pethood Taos to get the feral/outdoor cat fixed.
-Otherwise, pricing is on their website, and is $70/cat which includes spay-neuter/rabies vaccine and microchip.
-If you are working with us, we will get approval for a Zimmer voucher and then there are no additional fees if the cat is in heat, pregnant or cryptorchid (one or both testicles failed to descend into the scrotum by 6 months of age).
+Pricing is on their website, and is $70/cat which includes spay-neuter/rabies vaccine and microchip.
 Simply call or text 505-474-6422 to make an appointment.
-Appointments available Mon, Tues, Wed & Thurs.
-Typically drop off time is between 8am-9am and pick up time is by 2pm the same day (sometimes earlier), but please confirm the times with their staff.
+Appointments available Mon, Tues, Wed & Thurs, and feral cats must be in a trap.
+Typically drop off time is between 9-10am and pick up time is ~2pm the same day (sometimes earlier), but please confirm the times with their staff.

 Stray Hearts Animal Shelter

 Planned Pethood Taos has donated 10 traps to Stray Hearts for loan to the public.